-The notice of Meeting, Proxy Statement and Annual Report are being provided together i Please detach along perforated line and mail in the envelope provided. i
+The notice of Meeting, Proxy Statement and Annual Report are being provided together with this Proxy Card and are also available at www.edocumentview.com/CHMI i Please detach along perforated line and mail in the envelope provided. i

 Please sign, date and mail your proxy card in the envelope provided as soon as possible.